Resorts of Suriname

 The ten districts of Suriname are divided into 63 resorts (Dutch: ressorten).
-Within the capital city of Paramaribo, a resort entails a neighbourhood; in other cases it is more akin to a municipality, consisting of a central place with a few settlements around it.
+Within Paramaribo District, which is coextensive with the capital, a resort is equivalent to a borough or neighbourhood; in other cases it is more akin to a municipality, consisting of a central place with a few settlements around it.
 The resorts in the Sipaliwini District are especially large, since the interior of Suriname is sparsely inhabited.

 The average resort is about 2600 km2 and has almost 8,000 inhabitants.
 According to article 161 of the Constitution of Suriname, the highest political body of the resort is the resort council.
 Elections for the resort council are held every five years and are usually at the same time as the Suriname general elections.